ulivz/vt/packages/example/docs/guide/index.md

 ## Motivation

-[Next Vue's documentation](https://staging.vuejs.org/) is very cool, which is powered by [VitePress](https://github.com/vuejs/vitepress) and `@vue/theme` —— A next-generation SSG for Vue ecosystem, but currently VitePress is still in early stage and there is no plugin system.
+[Next Vue's documentation](https://staging.vuejs.org/) is very cool, which is built by `@vue/theme` and [VitePress](https://github.com/vuejs/vitepress) —— A next-generation SSG for Vue ecosystem, but currently VitePress is still in early stage and there is no plugin system.

-I made this theme to combine eXperience of `@vue/theme` and [current huge VuePress ecosystem](https://github.com/vuepress/awesome-vuepress/), and introducing some extra features like **default full text-search**, **i18n** etc.
+I made this theme to combine eXperience of `@vue/theme` and [current huge VuePress ecosystem](https://github.com/vuepress/awesome-vuepress/), also introducing some extra features like **default full text-search**, **i18n** etc.

 ## Features